shubhampotdar/jsfundamentals/Scope/ModulePattern.md

 Modules encapsulate data and behavior (methods) together.
 The state (data) of a module is held by its methods via closure.

 ### Classic/Revealing Module Pattern
+An IIFE is used so it is a singleton module.

 ```javascript
 // Classic/Revealing module pattern